 Additional Content

-• Clinical 3T magnetic resonance imaging (MRI) utilizing specially designed rodent coils and multi-nuclear spectroscopy
+• Clinical 3T magnetic resonance imaging (MRI) utilizing specially designed rodent coils for high-throughput

-• Multi-modality imaging: positron emission tomography (PET), single photon emission tomography (SPECT), X-ray computed tomography (CT), magnetic resonance imaging (MRI)
+• Multi-modality imaging for simultaneous anatomical and quantitative metabolic/functional imaging: positron emission tomography (PET), single photon emission tomography (SPECT), X-ray computed tomography (CT), magnetic resonance imaging (MRI).

 • Optical scanners: bioluminescence, fluorescence, and short-wavelength infrared